FAQ: Jobs and Studies

-Pension insurance contributions are only due if more than three months or 70 working days per calendar year (or five months or 115 working days per calendar year.
-Due to Covid-19, this period is limited from 1 March to 31 October 2020).
+Pension insurance contributions are only due if more than three months or 70 working days per calendar year.

 Different rules apply to other forms of employment, and additional allowances may be possible.
 The subject is very complex, if you have any questions, please contact the BAföG Office.
 Detailed information (only in German)

 In general, everyone who earns money also has to pay social contributions / taxes.
 Fortunately, there are exceptions to this rule: